 The VISION

-Through Vinegar + Salt, I want to share the ancient and timeless craft of fermentation and pickling.
-Our small-group workshops are perfect for both beginners or fermenting fanatics who want to explore this low-waste and delicious practice with an open community of warm and curious humans.
+Through Vinegar + Salt, we aim to share the ancient and timeless craft of fermentation and pickling.
+Our workshops are perfect for both beginners or fermenting fanatics who want to explore this low-waste and delicious practice.

 Bringing